InbarRose/irtools/README.md

 # irtools

+A collection of useful tools for Automation, Devops, or anything really

+## What is it?

 A set of tools that I find myself using often.
 Compiled over many years of use, gathered here and organized.